geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 destination-in
 ..............

-The destination is retained only when overlapping some non transparent pixel in the source, this effectively allows to cut the background map using the current layer/feature as a mask
+The destination is retained only when overlapping some non transparent pixel in the source.
+This effectively allows to cut the background map using the current layer/feature as a mask.

 .. list-table::
    :widths: 50 50